edulb96/P300-authentication/README.md

 | -a --about 	       |	           |Program developer information
 | -h --help 	       |	           |Help on using the program

-## Processing, feature extraction, datasets, generation and classification phases
+## Processing, feature extraction, datasets generation and classification directory

 In this directory you will find everything you need to carry out the remaining phases of the BCI life cycle.
 The ```data``` directory contains the data acquired by the BCI in the acquisition phase.
 The ```analysis_tools.py``` file contains the necessary code to convert the data acquired in the acquisition phase into RawData in order to apply the different processing techniques.